Lake Street Capital Begins Coverage on Bioceres Crop Solutions (NYSEMKT:BIOX)

-Lake Street Capital initiated coverage on shares of Bioceres Crop Solutions (NYSEMKT:BIOX) in a research report report published on Monday, The Fly reports.
-The firm issued a buy rating and a $15.00 price target on the stock.
+Lake Street Capital initiated coverage on shares of Bioceres Crop Solutions (NYSEMKT:BIOX) in a research report released on Monday morning, Benzinga reports.
+The brokerage issued a buy rating and a $15.00 price objective on the stock.

 Bioceres Crop Solutions Corp., together with its subsidiaries, provides crop productivity solutions.
 The company operates through three segments: Seed and Integrated Products, Crop Protection, and Crop Nutrition.
 The Seed and Integrated Products segment develops and commercializes seed technology, biotechnological events, germplasm, and seed treatments.